consently/consently-dev/docs/guides/DPDPA_COMPLETE_IMPLEMENTATION_GUIDE.md

 ## 🔒 **Security & Privacy**

+- ✅ **Email Verification**: OTP-based verification ensures only the owner can access their consent history.
-- ✅ Consent IDs are unique and cryptographically random
+- ✅ **Consent IDs**: Unique and cryptographically random IDs for anonymous tracking.
-- ✅ Email addresses can be hashed (SHA-256)
+- ✅ **No PII Storage**: Email is only used for verification and is hashed for storage.
-- ✅ IP addresses stored for audit trail
+- ✅ **IP Addresses**: Stored for audit trail as required by law.
-- ✅ No authentication required for public widget endpoints
-- ✅ RLS policies ensure users only see their own data
+- ✅ **RLS Policies**: Ensure users only see their own data.
-- ✅ CORS enabled for cross-origin widget embedding
+- ✅ **CORS Enabled**: For cross-origin widget embedding.
-- ✅ Consent storage respects specified duration
-- ✅ Withdrawal immediately recorded
+- ✅ **Withdrawal**: Immediately recorded and synced.

 ---